-This link will take you to the part of the site with links to all the forms that you need.
-The site also contains a sample set of bylaws that set out the basics for a club.
-You can amend these, and/or change them.
+This link will take you to the part of the site with links to all the forms that you need – see section “3 Fill out the forms” click on the drop arrow.
 If you would like to see a sample set of rowing club bylaws, you will find the ARA’s on our website, on the “What we do” page under “Club Resources”.

 Once you have formed a club, you then need to register with the ARA and Rowing Canada Avrion (RCA).
 In addition to registering, to become a recognized member of RCA you will need a letter from the Alberta Rowing Association, as you will be a club under our jurisdiction.
 This letter will be sent along with your initial club registration application.

 The Club fee for ARA is $75.00, and the RCA club fee is $400.00.
 This registers the club itself.
 Then you need to register your members.
 Membership fees for rowers in the ARA are $16.00 (recreational) and $20.00 (competitive).
 Membership fees for rowers in RCA are $15.00 (recreational) and $50.00 (competitive).
 Recreational means a program with less than 15 on-water sessions and no racing against rowers from any other clubs.
 The membership fees to RCA provide the insurance coverage for club and individual members.

 Registering is easy.
 Rowing Canada has set up an on-line registration system that each of your members can access and fill in their own details.
 There’s a bit of work on your part setting up your club and programs into the system and then monthly invoicing for new members but it’s fairly straightforward.
 (Detailed information will be sent your new club along with explanations of procedures, when you get to that stage of your development).